Adarshpg/Agritech/README.md

 ## 1. Plant Species Identification
 An application that allows users to upload plant images and identify plant species with detailed information.

+### Important Note About Model File
+The machine learning model file is not included in this repository due to size limitations.
+To use the Plant Identification app, you need to:

+1. Create a directory at `Plant_Identification_App/backend/model/` if it doesn't exist
+2. Download the model file from [this Google Drive link](https://drive.google.com/drive/folders/your-folder-id) (replace with your actual link)
+3. Place the downloaded model file in the model directory

 ## 2. Agricultural Chatbot
 A chatbot that answers questions about agriculture and can process PDF documents to provide information based on their content.